medibloc/panacea-core/.gitbook/guide/interaction-with-the-network-cli.md

   For details about various key types, please see this [guide](interaction-with-the-network-cli.md#keys).
 - `moniker`: A validator nickname that will be displayed publicly
 - `commission-rate`: An initial commission rate on block rewards and fees charged to delegators
+  - This shouldn't be smaller than the minimum commission rate (a genesis parameter) that can be queried by `panacead query staking params`.
 - `commission-max-rate`: A maximum commission rate which this validator can charge.
 This cannot be changed after the `create-validator` transaction is processed.
 - `commission-max-change-rate`: A maximum daily increase of the validator commission.
 This cannot be changed after the